-Overweight and obesity continue to be a growing challenge for the U.S. population.
-With new products coming into the market almost daily claiming to help with weight loss, supplement companies are making a fortune at the dispense of America’s health.
-Although some supplements have research to back their claims, many do not.
-Not to mention the hefty price tag most of them carry.
+Overweight and obesity remain a mounting challenge for the U.S. population.
+With new products entering the market almost daily claiming to help with weight loss, supplement companies are profiting at the expense of America’s health.
+While some supplements have research supporting their claims, many do not—not to mention the substantial price tag most carry.

-So why do Americans continue to feed these companies their money despite the lack of evidence, and in most cases, benefit from taking these supplements?
-Losing weight is hard.
-If there is a promising shortcut promoted to those who have been struggling, it can be very enticing.
-Once that supplement fails to do what it claims, there’s another one waiting to take its place.
+So why do Americans continue feeding these companies their money despite limited evidence, and in most cases, minimal benefit from taking these supplements?
+Weight loss is challenging.
+When a promising shortcut is promoted to those who have been struggling, it becomes highly enticing.
+Once that supplement fails to deliver on its promises, another one waits to take its place.

-Weight loss supplements can come in many different forms, but they all have one thing in common, they claim to assist or result in an overall reduction in weight.
-Often marketed as a health aid, these supplements are typically taken by mouth and incorporate a wide range of ingredients from vitamins and minerals to fiber, herbs, caffeine, and more.
+Weight loss supplements come in many different forms, but they share one common claim: to assist or result in overall weight reduction.
+Often marketed as health aids, these supplements are typically taken orally and incorporate a wide range of ingredients from vitamins and minerals to fiber, herbs, caffeine, and more.

-Most weight loss supplements are not regulated by the Food and Drug Administration (FDA) as anything other than food, which limits the ability of consumers to determine the proper safety and efficacy of the product.
-Below are some weight loss statistics that show the large market for these products as well as consumers’ use of them, and more.
+Most weight loss supplements aren’t regulated by the Food and Drug Administration (FDA) beyond food classification, which limits consumers’ ability to determine proper safety and efficacy.
+The statistics below reveal the substantial market for these products, consumer usage patterns, and more.

 Weight Loss Supplement Statistics – Highlights

-• Losing 5-10% of body weight through diet and exercise has been associated with a reduced risk of cardiovascular disease in overweight or obese adults.
+- Losing 5-10% of body weight through diet and exercise reduces cardiovascular disease risk in overweight or obese adults.

-1. A comprehensive review of 315 clinical trials for weight loss supplements showed most supplements did not produce weight loss among users.
+1. A comprehensive review of 315 clinical trials for weight loss supplements showed most supplements failed to produce weight loss among users.

-Out of 52 low risk of bias studies, only 16 showed a statistically significant difference in weight compared to those in the placebo group.
-This shows that dietary supplements and other alternative weight loss therapies have limited efficacy evidence.
+Among 52 low risk of bias studies, only 16 demonstrated statistically significant weight differences compared to placebo groups.
+This reveals that dietary supplements and alternative weight loss therapies have limited efficacy evidence.

 2. Americans spend an estimated 2.1 billion a year on weight loss pills